encode/apistar/README.md

 * **Schema generation** - Support for automatically generating OpenAPI schemas.
 * **Expressive** - Type annotated views, that make for expressive, testable code.
 * **Performance** - Dynamic behaviour for determining how to run each view makes API Star incredibly efficient.
-* **Throughput** - Support for asyncio to allow for building high-throughput non-blocking applications.
+* **Throughput** - Support for asyncio allows for building high-throughput non-blocking applications.

 ---